gar1t/gage-save/tests/lib-util.md

     >>> match_filters(["a", "b"], ["a"])
     False

-Two filters for one matching valwhere match_any is True:
+Two filters for one matching val where match_any is True:

     >>> match_filters(["a", "b"], ["a"], match_any=True)
     True